artie-l/pump-probe-experiment-control/README.md

 # Requirements

-One can copy-paste `pip` commands to install the nesessary packages.
+One can use the following `pip` commands to install the nesessary packages.

 Python 2.7 version is required due to compatibility with original XPS Motion controller driver.